dgraph-io/workshop/2-flock-mutations/README.md

 Q: Is it necessary to normalize the info in a tweet into a `Tweet` and `User` node?

-A: Though it still works with doing it, the model would be highly denormalized.
+A: Though it's not necessary, if not done the model would be highly denormalized.
 The author's info would be duplicated in every tweet.
 So this hampers,

 - Updates and deletes.
 Let's say.
 The user wants to change the profile picture.
 With the denormalized approach, the new `profile_picture_url` update has to be propagated to all the tweets of the user.